monicawheeler/card-mini-challenge/README.md

 # card-mini-challenge
 Code Challenge Practice - Card

+- Use the png file attached to this repo as your mockup

 - Use any image you’d like ([unsplash.com](https://unsplash.com/search/photos/nature) has wonderful images)
 - Use a Google font that comes close to the mockup (it might not be exact)
 - The background color is dark gray